 We had planned to have as closing speaker Dr. Esther Murphy, Technology and Innovation Lead, Trinity Center for Ageing and Intellectual Disabilities, Trinity College, Dublin.
 She has been involved in research projects focusing on digital inclusion for people with intellectual disabilities, such as “Digi-ID”on the co-creation of accessible digital skills education with and for people with intellectual disabilities.
 She also is interested in digital inclusion, person centred engagement with technology to enhance social & health outcomes, social inclusion and person-centred planning or mental health & well being and inclusive education.
 Esther Murphy had planned to team up with an expert by experience.
 She, however, unfortunately had to recently cancel her participation.

-This session will start with short presentations of projects relating to digital transformation, including from EPR members, with a time of Q&A for mutual learning.
+This session started with short presentations of projects relating to digital transformation, including from EPR members, with a time of Q&A for mutual learning.

-The conference will feature an intervention by Jessy James LaFleur – Spoken Word Artist, but also rapper, activist, workshop host and entrepreneur.
+The conference featured an intervention by Jessy James LaFleur – Spoken Word Artist, but also rapper, activist, workshop host and entrepreneur.

-It will end with a conference quiz and closing reflections.
+It ended with a conference quiz and closing reflections.

-The event will be organised on zoom.
-Registered participants will receive the link to join the different sessions some days prior to the event.
+The event was organised on zoom.
+Registered participants received the link to join the different sessions some days prior to the event.

-We will offer interpretation from English into French, German and Spanish for the Plenary Sessions and for one of the parallel workshops in the afternoon of day 1, for both rounds, to be allocated depending on interpretation needs indicated in the registration forms.
+We offered interpretation from English into French, German and Spanish for the Plenary Sessions and for one of the parallel workshops in the afternoon of day 1, for both rounds, to be allocated depending on interpretation needs indicated in the registration forms.

-We will have captioning in English for the Plenary Session and for one of the parallel workshops in the afternoon on day 1, for both rounds.
+We had captioning in English for the Plenary Session and for one of the parallel workshops in the afternoon on day 1, for both rounds.